In Depth with Medtronic’s Chief Patient Officer

 What is the “Suspend before low” feature?

 There are times when you might not want to use Auto Mode, or the system will exit from Auto Mode because it needs more information.
 In these cases, “suspend before low” is also a great advancement offered with our SmartGuard Technology.
 It’s the first and only system that stops the delivery of insulin when the system predicts you’re about to go low, helping to prevent hypoglycemia.
-It resumes the insulin delivery once the sensor glucose level recovers.
+It resumes the insulin delivery once the sensor blood glucose level recovers.
 This first-of-its-kind technology is not found with any other system, and the MiniMed 640G system has been available outside the US for the last couple years.
 We have also received incredibly positive feedback on this feature, especially for nighttime routines.
 Its ability to automatically resume significantly reduces the amount of alarms from previous versions of pumps.

 Two key words surround the MiniMed 670G system: trust and patience.
 We’ve found it best to let the system gather information from you for at least a week before starting Auto Mode.
 Even after that it might take several more weeks for it to be able to adjust to your body.
 Some people are thrilled with it right away.
 For others, it takes a few more weeks to adjust to managing their diabetes in a completely very different way: to “let go” a bit and trust the system.
 But after that, the stories we hear are all love stories.